 For the sake of argument, even if we assume that the 2015 measle event was an actual “public health crisis,” that event has long since concluded and today poses no danger.
 And thus, even if there were an adequate legal basis, back in 2015, for the state to exercise its police powers, that basis no longer exists because, of course, the measle event already fizzled itself out.

 SB277 goes way too far because it suspends civil rights on a “permanent” basis, while the Constitution allows states to suspend civil rights, if at all, only on a “temporary” basis — until a given crisis subsides.
 SB277 is unconstitutional because Sacramento “permanently” suspends civil rights.
-Plaintiff must appeal this erroneous Court of Appeal ruling to the California Supreme Court! #YouHeardMe
+Plaintiff should have appealed this erroneous Court of Appeal ruling to the California Supreme Court!
+SB277 is unconstitutional. #YouHeardMe

 ~~ T. Matthew Phillips, Esq.